antmicro/topwrap/docs/source/examples.md

 :dataflow: ../build/kpm_jsons/data_hdmi.json
 ```

-This is an example on how to use Topwrap to build a complex, synthesizable design.
+This is an example of how to use Topwrap to build a complex and synthesizable design.

 ### Usage

-**Enter the example's directory**
+**Switch to the subdirectory with the example**
 ```bash
 cd examples/hdmi
 ```

-:::{admonition} Install required dependencies
+:::{admonition} Install the required dependencies
 :class: note

 ```bash
 pip install -r requirements.txt
 ```

-In order to be able to generate a bitstream you also need to install Vivado and add it to your `PATH`.
+In order to generate a bitstream, install Vivado and add it to the `PATH`.
 :::

 **Generate bitstream for desired target**